The Arbitrators: The premier independent guide to the World’s leading Arbitration and ADR practitioners

 Since 2003, The Arbitrators has been assisting private parties, sovereign governments, and state-owned enterprises by identifying leading arbitrators around the world, helping to make the selection of a reputable ADR professional more straightforward.
 Our guide features arbitrators specializing in a wide variety of areas from commercial arbitration, international arbitration, investment arbitration and everything in-between.

-Each June, based on peer nominations, just one leading attorney is selected in each country to appear in the directory.
+Each December, based on peer nominations, just one leading attorney is selected in each country to appear in the directory.
 Our in-depth nomination, research and selection process is completely independent.

 Every year, more than 80,000 nomination forms are distributed to ADR professionals, business directors, in-house counsel, industry experts and lawyers in private practice worldwide.
 A shortlist for each country is formed based on the results of the peer nominations and our own independent research.
 The team then assess the shortlisted lawyers based on 8 key performance indicators, before a final selection is made for each jurisdiction.